MaryEllen Carey, known to many as Granny, age 94, passed peacefully at home January 23, 2020.

 A graveside service will be held at Tuggle Springs Cemetery, Negley, Texas, Saturday, January 25, 2020 at 11:00am with family visitation at 10:00am.

-To send flowers to MaryEllen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MaryEllen Carey, please visit our floral store.